Kolmen/test/README.md

 <img src="./images/MLC_config2.png">

-Set two decision trees from the list and continue configuring the MLC.
+Set up two decision trees from the list and continue configuring the MLC.
 To suppress high frequency components of the signal, the IIR2 filter was configured as a low-pass filter (f_cut = 5 Hz, ODR = 26 Hz) with the following filter coefficients:

 <img src="./images/lpf.png">